NclRSE-Training/git-ultra-novice/_extras/guide.md

     doing `$ git checkout f22b25e guacamole.md`, someone does `$ git checkout
     f22b25e`, they wind up in the "detached HEAD" state and confusion abounds.
-    It's then possible to keep on committing, but things like `git push origin master` a bit later will not give easily comprehensible results.
+    It's then possible to keep on committing, but things like `git push origin main` a bit later will not give easily comprehensible results.
 It also makes it look like commits can be lost.
-To "re-attach" HEAD, use `git checkout master`.
+To "re-attach" HEAD, use `git checkout main`.

 *   This is a good moment to show a log within a Git GUI.
 If you skip it because you're short on time, show it once in GitHub.